Lorraine: Traditions

 Lorraine has a Roman Catholic heritage.
-Almost every village has a church, often centuries old, although many do not have a dedicated priest anymore.
+Almost every village has a church, often centuries old, although many do not have a dedicated priest any more.
 Church bells are traditionally rung to announce Angelus time (and often toll the hours).
 By tradition, they do not toll during Holy Week preceding Easter.
 Instead, the children of the villages play ratchets and announce, C'est l'Angélus!
 (It's the Angelus).
 After Easter, the children go from house to house and receive small presents for their service.

 Sinterklaas is celebrated in Lorraine, where he is called "Saint Nicolas".
 Each year, more than 150,000 people gather in the streets of Nancy to celebrate Sinterklaas.
 A total of that number gather in other areas across the region.

 Housing

 Except for dispersed settlement in the Vosges mountains, traditional farms display linked houses, forming linear villages.
 They are built quite far from the road.
 The area between the house and the road is called l'usoir.
 Until the 1970s, the usoir was used to store farming tools, firewood, or manure.
 Today this area is generally used as a garden or for car parking.

 Furniture developed a specific identity after the Thirty Years' War: the "Lorrain style".